4 Things To Do

 You don't have to be a professional web developer to have a great site (but it helps to have one you can trust).

-You do need to at least have a basic idea of the work that is involved.
+You do need to have a basic idea of how websites work.
 It wouldn't hurt to know about a few existing solutions, and about how much everything will cost when it's all said and done.
+Hire a web consultant to skip doing this step for yourself.

 Below are some resources you can use to make the best decision on how to build your website and create something that's going to work well for you.